DiiiaZoTe/pino-api-logger/README.md

 ### `getOrCreateFileWriter(options)`

 Get or create a file writer for a specific log directory.
 Uses singleton pattern to ensure one writer per directory.

-### `getOrCreateArchiver(options)`

-Get or create an archiver for a specific log directory.
-Throws if conflicting options are provided for the same directory.

 ## Log File Structure